polterguy/phosphorusfive/plugins/p5.web/README.md

 ```
 /* ... rest of code ... */
-find-widget
+p5.web.widgets.find
   foo1
     literal:bar1
   foo2
     literal:bar3
 ```

-#### [find-first-ancestor-widget] and [find-first-ancestor-widget-like]
+#### [p5.web.widgets.find-ancestor] and [p5.web.widgets.find-ancestor-like]

-These two Active Events are similar to the *[find-widget]* events, except of course, instead of searching "downwards" in the hierarchy from the root widget supplied, they search upwards in the ancestor chain for a match, from the currently iterated widget.
+These two Active Events are similar to the *[p5.web.widgets.find]* events, except of course, instead of searching "downwards" in the hierarchy from the root widget supplied, they search upwards in the ancestor chain for a match, from the currently iterated widget.
 These Active Events requires (for obvious reasons) the caller to actually supply a value, and will not tolerate a "default" value as our previously mentioned widget retrieval Active Events did.
 Example code given below.

 ```
-create-container-widget:foo1
+p5.web.widgets.create-container:foo1
   parent:content
   position:0
   class:foo-class-1